 9) Sharing is Caring

 This is another biggie.
-Whether you love social media or hate it, as a blogger you HAVE to get involved!
 It can be very easy to think that once you've finished your post and hit the publish button, your work is done.

 Now you've got to promote it, promote it again and promote it some more.

-Social media is where it happens and if you're not on it then you're missing out BIG time on blog traffic opportunities.
-Don't feel like you need to be active on every single social channel but try to build a decent following on at least a couple.
-With over 1.86 billion monthly active users, Facebook is hard to ignore, but if your blog is image focused then definitely consider Pinterest and Instagram too.
+Social media is a great place to do this and if you're not on it then you're missing out BIG time on blog traffic opportunities.
+Don't feel like you need to be active on every single social channel but try to build a decent following on at least one.

 10) Be Consistent